Most of us love dogs, but many places (including Wetherspoons) don’t accept dogs (even outside, even well-behaved ones).

 Check For Dog Beach Bans & Tide Times

-It’s important to check weather forecasts, due to warming temperatures.
-There’s no point taking dogs out to places, if the pavement is hot to walk on and there are no cool shady areas, nor fresh water to drink.
+Before travel, always check weather and tide times.
+There’s no point taking dogs to places where pavements are too hot, or there are no cool shady areas.
 If in doubt, stay at home with your dogs, or find someone you trust to look after them.

 Don’t let dogs run after driving, as it can cause bloat.
 Wait for an hour or two.